 *Velenje Underground– connected to the Coal Mining Museum, this dining room is 160 meters below the surface making it a truly unique dining experience.

-*Oldest Vine– Taste a wine made from the world’s oldest vine that is still producing grapes in the second largest city, Moribor.
+*Oldest Vine– Taste a wine made from the world’s oldest vine that is still producing grapes in the second largest city, Maribor.

 [Photo Credit: Klara Avsenik via Unsplash]

 Slovenia is full of surprises and wonders, so it won’t stay a hidden gem for long!
 If this post has inspired you to explore this amazing place and you’d like to find out more details- let us know!
-We’re always here to help you plan the best of the best for your European Adventures!
+Above all, we’re always here to help you plan the best of the best for your European Adventures!